Long term health complications of polycystic ovarian syndrome (PCOS)

 - Low levels of good cholesterol, or HDL

 Several evidence and debates have been suggesting that there is a link between Polycystic ovarian syndrome and increased risk of ovarian cancer.
-The risk appears to be increased in women with multiple ovulations, early menarche and late menopause.
 Although women with PCOS have low risk for developing ovarian cancer due to their life time reduced ovulation rate, by using ovulation induction treatments can technically create an imbalance to their possibility for ovarian cancer.

 How to reduce the risk of such Complications?